 By now, your child should understand that writing is a process requiring several steps: planning, first draft, revisions, editing, and publishing or sharing work.
 Your child’s planning work should include reading and rereading, taking notes, finding additional sources, discussing how new knowledge fits into what your child knew before, visually organizing the information she plans to include, and determining the best way to clearly present her evidence as a cohesive set of points.
 After the first draft is written, the teacher and other students will offer feedback: asking questions to elicit new details, suggesting ways to clarify an argument, or pressing for new sources of information.
-Don’t be surprised if there are a few rounds of revisions this year: it’s how your child’s written communication gets stronger.
+Don’t be surprised if there are a few rounds of revisions this year: it’s how your child’s writing gets stronger.
 If revisions aren’t enough to improve your child’s writing, then this year your child may be required to rewrite the piece or try a new approach.
 Once the structure and contents are set, final edits are the time to perfect spelling and grammar.
 All this work on one writing assignment is meant to help your child think of writing as a multistep process so she can evaluate her work and see that — if it’s not up to snuff — she should keep trying until it is.

-5th grade opinion pieces
+Fifth grade writing: opinion pieces

-5th grade informative writing
+Fifth grade writing: informative writing

 Logic reigns when evaluating your fifth grader’s informative writing.
-The purpose of this type of writing: to convey facts and ideas clearly.
+The purpose of this type of writing is to convey facts and ideas clearly.
 So a logically ordered presentation of supporting points is, well… quite logical.
-Your child should clearly introduce his topic and present related information in the form of a few clear, well thought-out paragraphs.
+Your child should clearly introduce his topic and present related information in the form of a few clear, well-thought-out paragraphs.
 He should draw on facts, definitions, concrete details, quotes, and examples from his research to thoroughly develop his topic.
 To clearly connect his research, your fifth grader should use advanced linking words (e.g. in contrast, especially) to form compound and complex sentences that convey his points.
 Remember that your child’s presentation matters: making use of subject headings, illustrations, and even multimedia to illustrate points is encouraged whenever they make your child’s work more logical and clear.
 Then, to wrap it up, your child should have a well-reasoned conclusion.

-5th grade narrative writing
+5th grade writing: narrative writing